DaedalicEntertainment/third-person-camera/README.md

 1. Create a HoatPlayerCameraManager blueprint and reference it in your PlayerController blueprint.
 1. Ensure you're using the HoatCameraSpringArmComponent at your Character.
-1. Implement ICameraActorInterface for your Character.
+1. Implement ICameraActorInterface and IPlayerCharacterInterface for your Character.

 # Camera Modification Volumes